 2018, Surface DEEP, Robert Burt Gallery, London, UK.
 Blue Horses, The London Art Book Fair, Whitechapel Gallery, London, UK.
 SHOW 18, Royal College of Art, London, UK.
 Hold your horses, hold them and never let them go, CGP Gallery, London, UK.
 2017, So Many Things Happened Today 2, Kingsgate Project Space, Millimetre 02, London, UK.
 RCA Secret, London, UK.
 Bapor Tabo(o), Art Licks Weekend, London, UK.
 Network, RAGE Collective, Movement Gallery, Worcester, UK.
 Odious Smell of Truth, RAGE Collective, Hockney Gallery, Royal College of Art, London, UK.
 Freshly squeezed, CGP Gallery, London, UK.
 Work in Progress Show, Royal College of Art, London, UK.
 2011, Through the Eyes of a Child, Saatchi Gallery, London, UK.
 2004, Lebanon: the artist’s view II, Cork street gallery, London, UK.
 2003, See life differently, The Life Center, Holland Park underground station, London, UK.
 1996, Être, Galerie Rochane, Beirut, Lebanon.

-2011, Finalist: Arte Laguna Prize, Nappe Arsenal, Venice, Italy.
-1995, Finalist: LVMH Young Artists’ Award, Carrousel du Louvre, Paris, France.
+2018 Gilbert Bayes Award, the Royal Society of Sculptures, London, UK 2011 Finalist: Arte Laguna Prize, Nappe Arsenal, Venice, Italy.
+1995 Finalist: LVMH Young Artists’ Award, Carrousel du Louvre, Paris, France.